brewcoua/jb/README.md

 This is a simple, unofficial CLI for installing, updating and configuring JetBrains IDEs from the command line.

 ## Installation
-Either download the latest release from the `TODO` page or build it yourself using `cargo build --release`.
+Either download the latest release from the [releases](https://github.com/brewcoua/jb/releases) page or build it yourself using `cargo build --release`.

 ## Usage
 ```